Mahendra Reddy

 Reddy was elected to Parliament in the 2014 election, in which he won 5,398 votes.
 He was appointed to Cabinet as Minister for Education, National Heritage, Culture and Arts in September 2014.

 On 4 July 2017 Reddy appeared in court on charges of bribery and using undue influence over allegations he offered a water supply to a school in exchange for the school manager's vote.
 Due to this, he resigned from his post.
-However on December 2017, due to no conclusive evidence, those charges were dropped, and Reddy was appointed as the new minister for Ministry of Waterways.
+However, in December 2017, due to no conclusive evidence, those charges were dropped, and Reddy was appointed as the new minister for Ministry of Waterways.

 He was re-elected in the 2022 election with 2654 votes.
 On 26 January 2023 Reddy resigned from Parliament.
 He was replaced as an MP by Penioni Ravunawa.